 Thank you for choosing Summit Home Inspection, LLC for your Home Inspection!
 The inspection performed to provide data for this report was visual in nature only, and non-invasive.
 The purpose of this report is to reflect as accurately as possible the visible condition of the home at the time of the inspection.
-This inspection is not a guarantee or warranty of any kind but is an inspection for system and major accessible component defects and safety hazards.
-The Inspection is not Pass/Fail.
-A property does not "Pass" or "Fail" a General Home inspection.
-Please feel free to contact me with any questions about either the report or the property.
+This inspection is NOT A GUARANTEE OR WARRANTY of any kind but is an inspection for system and major accessible component defects and safety hazards.
+The inspection is a "snap shot" of the overall condition of the home, visible to the inspector, at the time of the home inspection.
+The inspection is not Pass/Fail.
+A property does not "Pass" or "Fail" a general home inspection.

 The goal of this inspection report is not to make a purchase recommendation, but to provide you with useful, accurate information that will be helpful in making an informed purchase decision.
 Please read your entire inspection report carefully.
 Although the report has a summary that lists the most important considerations, the body of the report also contains important information.
 There is important information about home maintenance, materials used in the construction of this home, and appliance use and maintenance that should be read to gain an understanding of how to care for your home.